Welcome citizen scientists, here's how the project works: Feeder Watcher:

 "Effort" is part of the data set.
 Record the total time spent watching the feeder(s) on Count day.
 Choose a time when feeders are active and watch for at least 15 minutes.
 Usually a couple of hours is the maximum unless you get some new species at a different time of day.

-You may not be able to identify every bird.
+You may not be able to identify every bird and that's okay.
 The more you watch birds, the more skilled you become.
-Tell your captain if you see a rare bird in case follow-up is needed.

 Northern Flicker and Pileated Woodpecker by Janice Hurlburt

 Are grouped and given assignments by their zone captain.

 Review our Winter Birds gallery.
 Be aware there are A, B and C lists of birds depending on how commonly they are seen.